oat-sa/taohub-articles/forge/Administrator Guide/data-abstractions.md

 The key-value storage implementation may be installed and configured under the following conditions:

--   If you are using Ubuntu, make sure you have the following packages installed:
     -   for Redis:
         - **redis-server** on the server you want to use for the storage
         - **php5-redis** on the TAO application server